Drug Addiction Rehabilitation Centers

 Another treatment program that is only offered in inpatient addiction rehab centers is the therapeutic community.
 NIDA reported that therapeutic community is the most well-established program in inpatient drug or alcohol rehabilitation centers.
 Therapeutic community is a three-month intensive program that aids people who are having a hard time with dealing with complex recovery issues.

 Both outpatient and inpatient drug or alcohol rehabilitation programs provide benefits to addicted individuals and their families.
-If you need help on deciding which program suits you or your loved ones needs, call 1-888-968-9816 and talk to an alcohol or drug addiction specialist.
+If you need help on deciding which program suits you or your loved ones needs, call 1-888-968-9816 Who Answers? and talk to an alcohol or drug addiction specialist.